BalveerSinghYT/CS50-Problems/log.md

 ### Day8: October 19, 2020 (Solving pset3/runoff)
 Did't done much.
 Just implemented find_min & is_tie function, but more changes needed.

+### Day9: October 20, 2020 (Solving pset3/runoff)
+Worked for 45min & implemented all the functions, but correction & testing is pending.